TheGloriousGenesis/CS_Learning/Docker/README.md

 - Each step creates temporary container from previous step image, executes commands, destroys container after taking snapshot of FS and primary command to image, passing image to next step.
 - When building an image from dockerfile, none of the files in your project are available unless specifically defined.
 Use `COPY` to move files over from local FS to container FS.
+- Docker caches the STEPS that do not change if rebuilding a dockerfile to improve performance (skips them if nothing has changed)

 Most commonly used dockerfile instructions: